Skip to Content

 The attack was partially captured by a camera’s lens cap left on, recording only six minutes of sound – a chilling and haunting record of the final moments of his life.
 This audio was never released and only a few individuals have heard it.

-The next day, air taxi pilot Willy Fulton arrived to pick them up but found the campsite abandoned except for a bear.
-Park rangers were contacted, and the couple’s mangled remains were discovered.
+The next day the couple’s mangled remains were discovered.
 A large male bear protecting the site was killed by rangers, and an on-site necropsy revealed human remains.

 Read about another gruesome bear attack here.